fstrozzi/bioruby-pipengine/README.md

 :: Sample groups and complex steps ::
 =====================================

-The pipline steps can be defined to run on a single sample or to take as input more than one sample data, depending on the command line used.
+The pipeline steps can be defined to run on a single sample or to take as input more than one sample data, depending on the command line used.

 A typical example is running a differential expression step for example with CuffDiff.
 This requires to take all the output generated from the previous Cufflinks step (i.e. the gtf files) and process them to generate a unique transcripts reference (CuffCompare) and then perform the differential expression across the samples using the BAM files generated by, let's say, TopHat in a **mapping** step.